Jacobtkristensen/kanban_board/README.md

 # Kanban Board

-This is a simple Kanban board application built with Vue.js.
+This is a simple Kanban board application built with Vue.js using Vuetify component framework.
 It allows you to manage and track your tasks using a simple and intuitive interface.

 ## Features